yannvon/cascadeth/data/Cascadeth.md

   - [x] Since we mined a different block before, obviously we need to implement checks ourselves to avoid double processing of the same transaction !
   - [ ] PROBLEM: currentState in txPool might not be up to date and cause those errors !
   - [ ] transaction validity was always checked against txPool chain state -> currentBlock and not detached stateRoot !
 - [ ] Race condition between new mining task taking state -> at the end the state is applied to state before mining.
 In the meantime other blocks might have been processed !!!!!!!!
 AAAARRGGGGGH

   - [ ] mining s1 --commit txs  -- addACK-----------------------------wait until seal ---------------------------- s1' (or s1 if unsuccesful) BUT DO NOT UPDATE STATE
   - [ ] --------------------------------- process block ---- process txs ------ s2 -------------------------------------------------- check for new tx that have enough ack..
   - [ ] SOLUTION: Mining never changes state !
   - [ ] FIXME: If mining is last ACK, then we will never process tx.
 - [ ] Race condition causing insertChain to be called ! -> ERRORS AND PANICS ALL AROUND.
 - [ ] Mining the same tx over and over until it is part of state -> then we realize error and "Removed old pending transaction"

+### 25.06

+- [ ] Create list to ack/include tx in block only once -> delete it from pool once acked.
+  - [ ] Cleaning does not happen quickly (WHEN?)
+  - [ ] if we do not keep track all acked that are not yet in state, then we add them back to pool when processing new blocks
+- [ ] Improve PoS mechanism: Add ack according to stake ! :)
+  - [x] Store genesis state to query stake ?
+DONE for now
+  - [x] Querying state by address is easy, but computing total stake in the system is not.
+  - [x] FOR NOW BAD MAGIC CONSTANT :(
+- [ ] REALISATION: Current system is not safe at all: It doesn't prevent double spending / we acknowledge conflicting transaction, since we don't keep unconfirmed transactions in our state !!
+- [ ] NEW IDEA: Keep two detached states: one with the state we have acked, one with the state that was confirmed universally !

+### 26.05

+- [ ] Keep two detached states
+- [ ] Give own stake to some validator: How to implement ??

 ## TODO